A tropical wave or easterly wave defined as a cluster of clouds and thunderstorms moving through the tropics.

-It contains useful preparation tips including evacuation maps and an emergency supply checklist.
+It contains useful preparation tips including evacuation maps and information about pets.

 Saffir-Simpson Hurricane Wind Scale